We are looking forward to supporting you and to offering you the best experience while using our software.

 Note: The new Assembly will be saved in Custom items, Assemblies database and will be available for your next projects

-The Gantt Chart and S Curve will help you with meeting deadlines for inspections and sign offs or getting the right materials, equipment and labor to the site on the right time.
+The Gantt Chart and S Curve will help you with meeting deadlines for inspections and sign offs or getting the right materials, equipment and labor on the site at the right time.

 1. How to set the start date for your project?